 An account is a human-readable identifier that is stored on the blockchain.
 Every account has two default named permissions, owner and active.
 Developers can also introduce custom named permissions.
 Each named permission has a threshold that must be met for a transaction signed under that authority to be considered valid.
 Transactions are signed by utilizing a client that has a loaded and unlocked wallet.
 A wallet is software that protects and makes use of your keys.
-These keys may or may not be granted permission to an account authority on the blockchain.
+These keys may or may not be granted permission to authorize a transaction from an account on an EOSIO blockchain.

 Wallets are clients that store keys that may or may not be associated with the permissions of one or more accounts.
 Ideally, a wallet has a locked (encrypted) and unlocked (decrypted) state that is protected by a high entropy password.
 The EOSIO/eos repository comes bundled with a command line interface client called